VF-71 (1942–1959)

-Fighter Squadron 71 or VF-71 was an aviation unit of the United States Navy.
+Fighting Squadron 71 or VF-71 was an aviation unit of the United States Navy.
 Originally established as VGS-18 on 15 October 1942, it was redesignated VC-18 on 1 March 1943, redesignated as VF-36 on 15 August 1943, redesignated as VF-18 on 5 March 1944, redesignated as VF-7A on 15 November 1946, redesignated as VF-71 on 28 July 1948 and disestablished on 31 March 1959.

 Operational history

 VGS-18

 Escort-Scouting Squadron 18 was established on 15 October 1942.
 It first operated out of NAS Seattle before moving to NAS Whidbey Island in December 1942.
 There it was temporarily attached to Air Wing Six for instruction.

 VC-18

 Beginning 1 March 1943, the US Navy changed its squadron designations.
 Among these changes, Escort-Scouting (VGS) squadrons were redesignated Composite (VC) squadrons.
 The squadron also relocated in March, transferring from Whidbey Island to NAS San Diego.
 Instruction in carrier operations continued at this time including torpedo bombing practice with the Grumman TBF Avenger.